-Within the CCS Group model, there are three categories of service: CCS Group Category 1 and CCS- Group Category 2 Extensive Support and CCS- Group- Jackson only.
+Within the CCS Group model, there are three categories of service: CCS Group Category 1 and CCS- Group Category 2 Extensive Support and CCS- Group- Former Jackson only.
 The three categories are based on intensity and nature of individual support needs.

-Activities listed in the scope of work are delivered in a manner consistent with the person's ISP and may be provided in the community in an agency-operated building or as a remote based support, as appropriate.
+Activities listed in the scope of work for all CCS service models are delivered in a manner consistent with the person's ISP and may be provided in the community in an agency-operated building or as a remote based support, as appropriate.

 - 1. Age-appropriate activities are delivered in a manner consistent with the person's ISP and are provided in the community to the fullest extent possible. - 2.
 CCS-Group are not segregated vocational or prevocational activities, e.g., center-based or sheltered work. - 3.
 Staff ratios at a day facility or in the community depend on the approved CCS- Group category: - a.
 CCS-Group Category 1 is not to exceed one-to-six (1:6). - b.
 CCS-Group Category 2 Extensive Support is not to exceed one-to-four (1:4). - c.
-CCS-Group Jackson Only is not to exceed one-to-four (1:4). - i.
-JCMs may receive the CCS-Group Jackson Only service to maintain the same level of Adult Habilitation Medical/Behavioral Outlier services received under the 2007 DD Waiver Standards. - 4.
-For people with health- related support needs, nursing staff and support is required within this model of service according to requirements described in Chapter 13.2 Part 1 General Nursing Services Requirements.
+CCS-Group Former Jackson Only is not to exceed one-to-four (1:4). - Former JCMs may receive the CCS-Group Former Jackson Only service to maintain the same level of Adult Habilitation Medical/Behavioral Outlier services received under the 2007 DD Waiver Standards. - 4.
+For people with health- related support needs, nursing staff and support is required within this model of service according to requirements described in Chapter 13.2 General Nursing Services Requirements. - 4.5.CCS services may not be used to support il-individuals attending medical,